curl/everything-curl/cmdline-urls.md

 --next option thus works as a *divider* between a set of options and URLs.
 You can use as many --next options as you please.

-As an example, we do a HTTP GET to a URL and follow redirects, we then make a second HTTP POST to a different URL and we round it up with a HEAD request to a third URL.
+As an example, we do an HTTP GET to a URL and follow redirects, we then make a second HTTP POST to a different URL and we round it up with a HEAD request to a third URL.
 All in a single command line: